Will-Robin/moonuscript/README.md

 `figure_insert.lua` inserts a figure using a tag in the markdown.

 `figure_numbers.lua` automatically numbers instances of figure tags in a document.

+`extract_comments.lua` extracts the comments from a `docx` file and creates a separate document containing the information contained in them.

+`split_refs.lua` creates 'split' bibliographies within a document wherever a `<div id="refs"></div>` is placed.
+Is is possible to avoid duplicating references across the bibliographies.
+Adapted from [a similar filter on the Pandoc Lua Filters repository](https://github.com/pandoc/lua-filters/tree/master/multiple-bibliographies).